KiboOst/php-simpleNetatmoAPI/README.md

 Need a simple way to get your Netatmo Presence datas with a few lines of php?
 Here you are!

+If you need a fully feature custome API to change your camera settings, alerts and such, check here: https://github.com/KiboOst/php-NetatmoPresenceAPI Anyway, as it doesn't realy on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.

 No need for official Netatmo SDK or any other ressources!

 Feel free to submit an issue or pull request to add more.